manavisrani07/ConvoContext/README.md

    ```
 2. When prompted, enter your question.
-3. ConvoConnect will provide you with answers based on the provided context.
+3. ConvoContext will provide you with answers based on the provided context.
 4. If not this way, you can type the content
    ```bash
    combined_content= input("Content: ")